Use Cutting-Edge Open-Weight AI Coding Models in Kilo Code

 How to Use Open Source Models in Kilo Code

-Three ways to run open-source models: locally, hosted, or bring your own keys.
+Three ways to run open models: locally, hosted in Kilo, or through your own providers.

 Run Locally